nih-cfde/announcements/2022-04-04-announcements.md

 ### Somatic Mosaicism across Human Tissues (SMaHT)

 This new NIH Common Fund program will start in 2023 (https://commonfund.nih.gov/smaht).
-Five initiatives have recently been issued to achieve the program goals: https://commonfund.nih.gov/smaht/fundingopportunities
+Five initiatives have recently been issued to achieve the program goals: https://commonfund.nih.gov/smaht/fundingopportunities.

 While Letters of Intent are not required, they are strongly encouraged.
 They are due June 8, 2022.
 Applications are due July 8, 2022.
 A Technical Assistance Webinar will be held at 12:00pm EDT on Friday, April 29, 2022.
 Please check the SMaHT website (https://commonfund.nih.gov/smaht) for details.
-For more information, please check the SMaHT FAQ page (https://commonfund.nih.gov/smaht/faqs) or contact us at [SMaHT@mail.nih.gov](mailto:SMaHT@mail.nih.gov)<mailto:SMaHT@mail.nih.gov>
+For more information, please check the SMaHT FAQ page (https://commonfund.nih.gov/smaht/faqs) or contact us at [SMaHT@mail.nih.gov](mailto:SMaHT@mail.nih.gov).

 ## Working Group Updates